 Usually, people would get a 128GB or a 256GB SSD for their system as well as for their gaming needs.
 While others would get two 128GB or 256GB and put them in RAID 0 mode, for even faster performance.

 A Solid State Drive is great for gaming, video editing and rendering, and anything that constantly reads and writes on your system drive.
 The more popular SSD choices are Crucial m4, Samsung 840 Pro, OCZ Vector.
-Just check out a vast collection of SSD and their prices here.

 Just get the more popular or recommended SSD brand (and the one you could afford) and you wouldn’t go wrong with it.
 You wouldn’t experience any significant difference in real life performance anyway, unless you are doing a benchmark.

 This is also a common question, and I used to asked that before: “WD Velociraptor or SSD“?
 So which one should you get?
 Well, it depends on your need.